hanana2000/Clinical_Isolate_target_gene_alignments/top_hits_isolates/README.md

 ```

-The databases folder contains databases made by diamon to blastp against for all isolates.
+The databases folder contains databases made by diamond to blastp against for all isolates.

-The top_five folder contains the top five hits for each target protein
+The top_five folder contains the top five hits for each target protein.

 The top_hits folder contains the top hit for each protein if the bitscore threshhold was surpassed. if not, then it contains an "ambiguous" folder with the top two hits for that protein.
 It does not contain any empty files.